tempus-dynamics/tempus-dynamics.github.io/synapse/batch-requests/batch-criteria.md

     - criteria: **and dependent age in years < 15.833 order by dependent age in years desc**
     - example: youngest first with a requested age range between 2 and 4 years
     - criteria: **and dependent age in years between 2 and 4 order by dependent age in years asc**

+### Custom project properties

+Your study may include custom properties for authorizer and/or dependents.
+This will be setup as part of your study eligibility and used to filter, sort, prioritize your analysis as well as batching order.

+Common custom property examples

+- sex
+- diagnosis
+- zipcode
+- distance from clinic
+- race
+- ethnicity
+- language_level

+The Tempus team will assist you in setting up your custom batch criteria based on these properties.

+Examples

+- your study may need to focus on getting more female dependents with ASD

+    - criteria: and dependent sex = 'female' and dependent diagnosis = 'ASD'

+- if you needed to batch by language levels of 1 and 2 or 3 and 4

+    - criteria: and dependent language_level in (1, 2)

+    - criteria: and dependent language_level in (3, 4)